 This section of the Land Use Chapter describes each of the land use designations depicted on the Future Land Use Map (Map L-1).
 Mineral lands of long-term commercial significance are designated on a separate map (Map N-2), and open space lands are shown on Map E-3.
-Parks and trails owned by the County are also identified in the Thurston County Parks Plan, which is maintained as a separate planning document.
+Additionally, the county has an Open and Green Space Corridor Map (Map E-4) that shows areas that could be considered important for wildlife movement and habitat connectivity across Thurston County and between Urban Growth Areas.
+More information is in Chapter 9.
+Parks and trails owned by the county are also identified in the Thurston County Parks Plan, which is maintained as a separate planning document.
 The policies in Section VII provide further guidance in determining the appropriate land use designations for lands in rural areas.
 Development of lands within UGAs around cities and towns are guided by the land use designations within the adopted city/county joint plans.

 In interpreting this plan, the following descriptions of the land use designations and the associated policies in Section VII of this chapter should be given the greatest weight and importance.
 The accompanying Future Land Use Map (Map L-1) is intended to be a visual representation of the descriptions and policies.
 Where there are apparent inconsistencies between the text and the map, the text shall control.